tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/DataCaching.md

 `IDistributedCache` is **not** required.
 If it is not present then `Hybrid Cache`  behaves just like the `Memory Cache`.

 The `Hybrid Cache` working procedure is as following

 - when data is required the cache looks-up for the entry key in L1 and then in the L2 cache
-- if the key exists then data is returned to the caller
+- if the key exists then its data is returned to the caller
-- if the key is not present then a method is executed which returns the data from a persistent medium, e.g. a database
+- if the key is not present then a callback function is executed which returns the data from a persistent medium, e.g. a database
-- when data is retrieved from the persistent medium, it is stored in both L1 and L2 caches, under the key and an expiration policy
+- when data is retrieved from the persistent medium, it is stored in both L1 and L2 caches, under the key and an expiration policy.

 The above logic is encapsulated in the [HybridCache](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.hybrid.hybridcache) abstract class.
 There is no `IHybridCache` interface.